Find fonts from text or images using these free tools.

 If a font name remains elusive, these three resources can probably find the name:

-WhatTheFont and well known site DaFont both have forums where you can get for help identifying a font, or put in a request at Font ID.
+Both WhatTheFont and the well-known site DaFont have forums where you can get for help identifying a font, or put in a request at Font ID.